0rohan-kumar/RE-4D/README.md

 The code was produced by me.

-AI was used only for assistance with documentation, formatting, debugging, and brainstorming.
+AI was used only for assistance with formatting, debugging, and brainstorming.

 ```
 ```